What is an RFP? A 2026 Guide

 • How will your customer success team help us meet our goals?

-3. Ask Vendors to Reply
+3. Ask Vendors To Reply

-4. Assess the Arrived Proposals
+4. Assess the Proposals

 After gathering vendor proposals, you need to evaluate their answers with a scoring approach that will help align your decision factors.
 Establish point values for individual questions in the RFPs based on their importance for your business to objectively establish which vendor is the best fit for your company.